-We all start somewhere, so its about time we shared our view of the basics on fishing for beginners.
-Fishing has been known as a past time, a form of recreation, a hobby and a sport.
+We all start somewhere, so it’s about time we shared our view of the basics on fishing for beginners.
+Fishing has always been known as a favorite pastime among friends, a form of recreation, a hobby and a sport.
 There are weekend anglers and tournament fishermen all over the country.

 Some people even spend thousands of dollars every year on gear and tackle.
 But starting out in fishing doesn’t need to be expensive or complicated.
 There are a few things you should keep in mind, though, before you head to the tackle store.

 No matter where you go, you’re going to need a fishing license.
 You want to make sure that whatever you are going to fish for is in season, too.

 Pick up a copy of the fishing regulations when you get your fishing license.
 This booklet will tell you which fish are in season and what other regulations are in place on the body of water you intend to fish.
 Above all first time fishing tips out there, this is the most important one.